kthohr/optim/README.md

 Features:

-* A C++11/14 library of local and global optimization algorithms, as well as root finding techniques.
+* A C++11/14/17 library of local and global optimization algorithms, as well as root finding techniques.
 * Derivative-free optimization using advanced, parallelized metaheuristic methods.
 * Constrained optimization routines to handle simple box constraints, as well as systems of nonlinear constraints.
 * For fast and efficient matrix-based computation, OptimLib supports the following templated linear algebra libraries:
   * [Armadillo](http://arma.sourceforge.net/)
   * [Eigen](http://eigen.tuxfamily.org/index.php) (version >= 3.4.0)
+* Automatic differentiation functionality is available through use of the [Autodiff library](https://autodiff.github.io)
 * OpenMP-accelerated algorithms for parallel computation.
 * Straightforward linking with parallelized BLAS libraries, such as [OpenBLAS](https://github.com/xianyi/OpenBLAS).
 * Available as a single precision (``float``) or double precision (``double``) library.